alpineduo/alpineduo.github.io/_pages/about.md

 </div>
 <br/>
 <div>
-Then Dana is a forever student who, if it wasn't for Martin, would probably still live of a backpack and move to a different country each couple of months.
+Then Dana is a data engineer who, if it wasn't for Martin, would probably still live of a backpack and move to a different country each couple of months.
 She has (not so) secret obsession with dogs.
 Chit-Chat contents are most likely her coeuvre.

 </div>